gilienv/R4R/Documents/Day02_Sol1.md

 ### Solution

    - Take about 10 minutes to work on this exercise
-   - All the mistakes in <a href="../02-common-mistakes">02-common-mistakes</a> are present in the messy dataset.
+   - All the mistakes in <a href="/Documents/Day02_Problems.md">Common Mistakes</a> are present in the messy dataset.
    - Ask people what they saw as wrong with the data.
-As they bring up different points, you can refer to <a href="../02-common-mistakes">02-common-mistakes</a> or expand a bit on the point they brought up.
+As they bring up different points, you can refer to <a href="/Documents/Day02_Problems.md">Common Mistakes</a> or expand a bit on the point they brought up.
-   - If you get a response where they’ve fixed the date, you can pause and go to the <a href="../03-dates-as-data">03-dates-as-data</a> lesson.
+   - If you get a response where they’ve fixed the date, you can pause and go to the <a href="/Documents/Day02_Dates.md">Dates As Data</a> lesson.
 Or you can say you’ll come back to dates at the end.

 ---